-The program is for one year and all fees must be paid in advance in two instalments at the times specified in the 30954QLD Certificate IV in University Program (CRICOS Course Code 075730A) brochure.
+The program is for one year and all fees must be paid in advance in two instalments at the times specified in the IES Foundation Year brochure and on the fees and expenses section of this site.

 1. IES agrees to refund within 28 days and without deduction, all fees paid where the student provides certified evidence that the application made by the student for a student visa was rejected by the Australian immigration authorities.

 2. IES agrees to refund within 30 days of the receipt of written notice of cancellation by the student (or parent/guardian if student is under 18), fees paid by or on behalf of the student less the amounts to be retained as detailed below: